elipousson/presentations/2016-06-28-explore-101-writing.md

   - Discuss the importance of narrative to engaging historical writing
   - Activity 2: Make an outline for a story
 - What are the common challenges with historical writing?
-  - Discuss presentism, quaintness,
+  - Discuss presentism, quaintness, etc.
-  - Activity 3: Write your own story while avoiding the common challenges
+  - Activity 3: Write your own story while avoiding the common challenges (after the end of class)

-Additional ideas for activities:
+Additional ideas for follow up activities:

 - Collaborate on writing a timeline with compelling claims presented alongside evidence (each student writes an entry on the timeline)
 - Write a caption for an old photograph with evocative language, emotional content for historical events